The Lincoln Primary Tracking Poll.

 Currently, donations from the general public are not being requested or accepted.
 If you would like to support election reform, please visit the Independent Party of Oregon website.
 This organization is a relatively new third party in Oregon.
 In the IPO 2025 – 2027 Platform statement, the IPO has endorsed both final five primary elections and an initiative primary.

 Since February of 2024, membership in the IPO has been surging by hundreds, even thousands of new registered voters each month.
 In June of 2025, the number of registered party members surpassed 5% of the total registered voters in Oregon.
 Under existing law at the time, this would have qualified the IPO as major party – with a state-financed major party primary.
 Predictably, the Democrat controlled legislature quietly raised the voter registration threshold from 5% to 10%.
-(HB3809) If Democrats won’t support free elections – independent voters shouldn’t support Democratic candidates.
+(HB3809) If Democrats won’t support free and equal elections – independent voters shouldn’t support Democratic candidates.

 Have a question, suggestion or comment?
 Use the address, email or contact form below.
 (Please don’t call, you will be disappointed)